Why CH is the abbreviation for Switzerland?

 But at least you get some portion of the inheritance.
 At least there is a chance.

 That's more like a Federation.
-A constitutional bond of States, ruled by a central body.
+A constitutional bond of states ruled by a central body.

 Back to Switzerland.

-Except between 1789 and 1802, when they tried to form a Republic.
-Which ended in a civil war.
+Except between 1789 and 1802, when they tried to form a Republic, which ended in a civil war.

 Until 1803, when Napoleon was fed up and put them back into a confederation.

-Where it has started.
+Where it all started.

-With Napoleon's defeat in 1815 European powers recognized the borders of Switzerland as they are today.
+With Napoleon's defeat in 1815, European powers recognized the borders of Switzerland as they are today.

 Power began to shift towards a centralized government, and in 1848, the Swiss constitution was enacted.
 And Switzerland shifted from a confederation to a federation.